WilomanCZ/Volume-Steps-Plus---Magisk-Module/README.md

 # Volume Steps Plus 1.2.0 for Magisk 17.0++

 ## How to use:
-- Open Terminal Emulator App
+- Open Therminal Emulator App in your phone
 - Write command: su
 - Write command: VoSte
 - Follow instructions in Therminal loaded script